Disease of despair: COVID-19 pandemic

-The COVID-19 pandemic is the most severe global pandemic since the 1918 Spanish flu outbreak with lockdowns, social and economic disturbances and a sharp rise in unemployment.

 Preliminary studies indicate an aggravation of depression, anxiety, drug overdoses, and suicidal ideation following the beginning of the COVID-19 pandemic.
-Though certain health aspects like stress can be concurrent with the crisis, other biopsychosocial risk factors such as job loss, housing precarity, and food insecurity can manifest over time.
+Though health aspects like stress can be concurrent with the crisis, other biopsychosocial risk factors such as job loss, housing precarity, and food insecurity can manifest over time.
 This range of social determinants, commonly experienced during an economic downturn, can induce and aggravate a sense of despair.
 Loneliness, which is associated with despair, was also aggravated by social isolation practices put in place during the COVID-19 pandemic, which may contribute to a rise in diseases of despair.

-A preliminary review of 70 published studies conducted in 17 countries concerning the potential impacts of COVID-19 on deaths of despair indicates that women, ethnic minorities and younger age groups, may have suffered disproportionately more than other groups.
+A 2022 preliminary review of 70 published studies conducted in 17 countries concerning the potential impacts of COVID-19 on deaths of despair, indicates that women, ethnic minorities and younger age groups, may have suffered disproportionately more than other groups.

 Drug overdoses

-Preliminary indications in Canada and the United States demonstrate that the trajectory of drug overdose-related deaths was exacerbated.
+In 2021, preliminary indications in Canada and the United States demonstrated that the trajectory of drug overdose-related deaths was exacerbated by the Covid-19 pandemic.
 In Canada, drug overdose-related deaths stabilized prior to the onset of COVID-19, but increased after the onset of COVID-19.
 In the United States, drug overdose-related deaths increased prior to and accelerated after the onset of COVID-19.